 New Payment and Purchasing Guidelines

-City of Saskatoon moves to SAP for procurement and payment of materials and services.
+City of Saskatoon has moved to SAP for procurement and payment of materials and services.

 The City of Saskatoon has implemented SAP, an integrated enterprise resource planning (ERP) system, for procurement and accounts payable effective January 04, 2021.